 Contact your bank to report the transaction

-The first thing you should do if you realize a fake Facebook ad steals your private information is contact your bank.
-You can report credit card fraud on your card’s app or website, or you can call your bank directly by dialing the phone number on the back of your card.
-Inform your bank what information the fake ad is requesting and which charge is unauthorized.
-Once your bank confirms that the transaction is fraudulent, your card will most likely be locked and you will receive a new one in the mail.
+The first thing you should do if you fall victim to a fake Facebook ad is to notify your bank.
+Report the credit card fraud through your banking app, website or by calling the phone number on the back of your card.
+Explain what happened and identify any suspicious charges.
+Once your bank confirms that the transaction is fraudulent, it will likely freeze your card, refund fraudulent payments and issue a new card to secure your account.

 Change your password and enable MFA